Yes!! YOU can make a difference….

 by Curtis Crane

-I have been involved with this group of musicians and performance artists under different titles since 1997 – along the way we’ve been called everything from “the most creative new metal band in years” to “just weird music.”
+I have been involved with this group of musicians and performance artists under different titles since 1997 – along the way we’ve been called everything from “the most creative new metal band in years” to “the worst band in the world.”
 So much happens in 20 years – but to get you up to speed, this is us in 2017:

-None of this would have come about if not for an email message I received about 14 years ago.
+None of this would have come about if not for an email message I received years ago.

 As a young musician in the early 1990’s, I had decided wholeheartedly that I did not ever want to throw everything I had into taking chances on a career as a performer or recording artist.
 I was skeptical of absolutely everything involved with the music industry, from the record companies (both major and independent) to the promoters, booking agents and venue owners.
 This attitude was most definitely a byproduct of the post-glam era of the 90’s and the rise of the anti-celebrity.
 The rockstar was dead.
 Kurt Cobain was the new template for all aspiring musicians and anti-celebrities.
 Everyone wanted to get signed to an indie label, everyone insulted the corporate end of the industry, everyone was becoming a self-absorbed, self-righteous idiot.

-There was NO CORNER of my musical experience that wasn’t tainted by this attitude – from my times at college, studying music theory and composition to my stint with a touring rap-metal band during the first heyday of the Offspring/Green Day/Nirvana rock revival in the mid 90’s.
-I’m kind of a nerd and I really like things of substance- songs about something besides “sex, drugs and rock & roll” so to speak.
-This aspect of my song writing does not sit well in many circles of rock music…
+There was NO CORNER of my musical experience that wasn’t tainted by this attitude – from my times at college, studying music theory and composition to my stint with a touring rap-metal band during the first heyday of the Limp Bizkit/Green Day/Nirvana rock revival in the 90’s and 2000’s.

-I have been ridiculed for going to college to study music.
+I was ridiculed for going to college to study music.

 I was ridiculed when I questioned why we got paid so little for doing so much.

-I have been ridiculed for not including political correctness, veganism, feminism, socialism and a whole lot of other “isms” in my song writing.
+I was ridiculed by the hipsters of the day for not including political correctness, veganism, feminism, socialism and a whole lot of other “isms” in my song writing.

 I was accused of being…